A-gent/SonsOfTheForest-DedicatedServer-Overseer/README.md

 1.)
 Navigate to the [Releases](https://github.com/A-gent/SonsOfTheForest-DedicatedServer-Overseer/releases) page and download <b>either</b> A.) the raw source AHK script itself, B.) the compiled AHK .exe binary, or C.) the 7zip package that includes both.
 Which you choose is your choice.<br /><br />
 2.)
 Create a folder that you wish to be the home of the Overseer, its recommended you create a folder for it and put it in a folder of its own.<br /><br />
 3.)
-If you downloaded just the raw source AHK script itself, then install [Autohotkey v1.1](https://www.autohotkey.com/download/ahk-install.exe).
-If you just downloaded the compiled .exe, you don't even need Autohotkey installed for this to run.<br />
+If you downloaded just the raw source AHK script itself, then install [Autohotkey v1.1](https://www.autohotkey.com/download/ahk-install.exe).<br />If you just downloaded the compiled .exe, you don't even need Autohotkey installed for this to run.<br />